EdwardTex/references_for_my_phd/adst/adv/adst_adv/tip_myself.md

   - Produces a negative result

 - Follow references from one paper to another until you know an area extremely well.
 Don’t count on your advisor to hand you all of the relevant papers out of his file drawer.
 He doesn’t have them all! (from Dave Gifford, MIT)

+### Writing

+- An extension from the conference ver. to the journal ver.:
+  - Guarantee the contribution of $\frac{1}{3}$ more than the conference one;
+  - Parts need to rewrote include Intro, Related Works, Experiments and the New Contribution;